elliot-nelson/rush-phased-builds-example/README.md

 ## Test cases

-The project and phases above should cover the following test cases (expand as necessary).
+The projects and phases above should cover the following test cases (expand as necessary).

 1. Basic "build->test" phases -- can downstream project build while upstream project tests?
 2. The (clunky) `readme_updater` phase doesn't depend on anything, does the scheduler handle that?